Disability in South Dakota: How to Apply for (and Win) SSI or SSDI

 Average benefit amount for SSDI recipients in South Dakota

-The average monthly benefit for SSDI recipients in South Dakota is $1,190.34 per month (according to the most recent SSA data).
-This was slightly less than the nationwide average of $1,277.05.
+The average monthly benefit for SSDI recipients in South Dakota is $1,265.47 per month according to the most recent SSA data.
+This was slightly less than the nationwide average but well below the maximum benefit of $3,822 for 2024.

 Benefit amounts for SSI recipients in South Dakota